Freeport in Nassau County, New York — The American Northeast (Mid-Atlantic)

 Village Hall - 1928

 Hall in Philadelphia.

 Location.
 40° 39.524′ N, 73° 35.235′ W. Marker is in Freeport, New York, in Nassau County.
 Marker is on North Ocean Avenue north of Brooklyn Avenue, on the right when traveling north.
+Marker is located directly in front of the subject building, near the sidewalk at the northeast corner of the building.
 Touch for map.
-Marker is located directly in front of the subject building, near the sidewalk at the northeast corner of the building.
 Marker is at or near this postal address: 46 North Ocean Avenue, Freeport NY 11520, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The First Public School in Freeport (approx. ¼ mile away); Trubia Rifle (approx. ¼ mile away); Freeport Methodist Episcopal Church (approx. ¼ mile away); Freeport Bank (approx. 0.3 miles away); Rockville Centre World War I Memorial (approx. 3 miles away); 30 Pounder Parrott Gun (approx. 3 miles away); South Side (approx. 3.1 miles away); Saint Agnes (approx. 3.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+Exempt Firehouse (approx. ¼ mile away); The First Public School in Freeport (approx. ¼ mile away); Trubia Rifle (approx. ¼ mile away); Kelby House (approx. ¼ mile away); Freeport Methodist Episcopal Church (approx. ¼ mile away); Freeport Bank (approx. 0.3 miles away); Miracle House 1906 (approx. 0.3 miles away); Water and Power (approx. 0.3 miles away).
 Touch for a list and map of all markers in Freeport.